-- 1. Welcome back!
-We're glad you stayed safe and are here. - 2.
-Here's who will be working in the office, who will be working remotely - 3.
-Changes in work schedules/patterns - 4.
-Changes in the workspace individual, team, community - 5.
-Employee safety: what is being done, how it will be communicated, what your individual role is - 6.
-Protocols: definition, review, update - 7.
-How you can share feedback and input - 8.
-How we will continue to be provide updates and information.
+- Welcome back!
+We're glad you stayed safe and are here. - Who is working where: in the office, remotely - Changes in work schedules/patterns - Changes in the workspace individual, team, community - Employee safety: what is being done, how it will be communicated, what your individual role is - Protocols: definition, review, update - Feedback: How you can share it - How we will continue to be provide updates and information.